bangpound/drupal-kernel/README.md

 Before Drupal is bootstrapped, the injected request is unserialized and those values replace the globals in the Drupal process.
-The Drupal process is operated by something resembling a controller (DrupalController).
-The Drupal request is handled and the response is echoed as PHP CGI output.
+The Drupal process is bootstrapped and the Drupal request is handled and the response is echoed as PHP CGI output.

 The kernel which opened the process captures the output, parses the headers and returns a Symfony response object.